14 Sep Gluteal Tendinopathy – It’s a Real Pain in the Ass

 The most common landmark to use in a clinical and educational aspect is the greater trochanter.
 This bony landmark is the bony point of your hip on the side of your leg and forms the junction between the neck and shaft of the femur.
-With regards to gluteal tendinopathy you should pay particular attention to the tendon attachments.
+With regard to gluteal tendinopathy, you should pay particular attention to the tendon attachments.
 These include: the piriformis, superior and lower gyrus, internal and external obturator, and the gluteus maximus and medius muscles.
 This is a large number of muscle attachment sites!
-Beneath all of these tendon sites sites a range of bursae.
-Bursa are fluid filled sacs which essentially act as friction reducers.
+Beneath all of these tendon sites a range of bursae.
+Bursae are fluid-filled sacs that essentially act as friction reducers.
 You wouldn’t be having a great time if you had tendons rubbing directly on bony prominences.

 These are the range of structures that can cause symptoms, and often they fall under the definition of Greater Trochanteric Pain Syndrome.
 This is somewhat an umbrella term of lateral hip pain as it can be difficult to truly differentiate a case of trochanteric bursitis and gluteal tendinopathy in some clients and the management pathway is relatively similar.

 Is it Gluteal Tendinopathy or Greater Trochanteric Pain Syndrome?